Umbral1013/dotfiles/README.md

 cd ~/dotfiles
 ```

-4. Use `stow` on the packages you wish to install.
+4. Use `stow` on the packages you wish to deploy.
 ```bash
 stow <package_name>
 ```